Quirinus/MXLU_Documentation/README.md

 - check procs "on Attack". was "on Attack" --> "on melee Attack" removed to get more space, or did marco add it in some of the lastest patches. if it's not too long (ie. it makes the page too wide because of some long ass procs), add "melee" back
 - (kor) add colored items to doc (set finished)
 - (kor) extract monster animations
-- (CG): remove Durability from Indestructible and throw weapons items in docs in sets/tu/su/ssu/sssu/RW pages.
+- (CG): remove Durability from Indestructible and throw weapons items in docs in sets pages.(uniques pages are already done)
 - fix hit causes monsters to flee % on all pages. check in the files.